 Radiation works by damaging the DNA inside mesothelioma cells.
 Damaging DNA within these cancer cells prevents them from replicating and spreading.
 Radiation isn’t painful and it can reduce symptoms of mesothelioma.

-People with pleural mesothelioma often have chest wall pain from the tumor invading the chest wall.
-Radiation treatments can shrink the tumors in the chest wall.
-This frees up space and alleviates pain.
+People with pleural mesothelioma often have chest pain from the tumor invading the chest wall.
+Radiation treatments can shrink these tumors, which frees up space and alleviates pain.
 A radiologist will likely give you external ionizing radiation directly to the area of the tumor.

 Uses of Radiation Therapy in Mesothelioma